IssyMiddleton/CSC8635/reports/ReadMe.txt

-This folder typically contains generated analysis as HTML, PDF, LaTeX, etc.
+This folder contains generated analysis in PDF format.